bsoist/bsoist.github.io/subscribe/index.md

 <script>
     $(function(){
         $("#includedContent").load("http://forms.feedblitz.com/6q2");
     });
 </script>
 <div id="includedContent"></div>

 ## RSS
-If you'dÃÂ prefer to subscribe via RSS, these are the feeds you canÃÂÃÂÃÂÃÂ choose from.
+If you'd prefer to subscribe via RSS, these are the feeds you canÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂ choose from.

   * [Well, if you ask me...][www] - my blog posts ( full text of each post )
   * [Links][links] - every link I shorten